Last updated: 19 July 2023

 Your Terms & Conditions should clearly set out your rights in relation to users of your blog.
 The Terms should state rules for how commenters should behave and what kinds of comments will not be accepted.
 The Terms should also reserve your rights to edit or delete comments that do not meet these standards.

-Who owns the comments and user-contributed content on my blog?
+Who owns the comments and user-generated content on my blog?

 In most cases, you will want to take ownership of any comments or user-contributed content.
 It is relatively straightforward to create Terms & Conditions which allow this.
 However, every website is different and some bloggers do not want to take ownership of these items.